dpacassi/UltimateDrupalReference/README.md

 - [Adminimal - Responsive Administration Theme](https://www.drupal.org/project/adminimal_theme) - A modern and minimalist design that makes administration an easy and fun experience.
   - Also install [Adminimal Admin Toolbar](https://www.drupal.org/project/adminimal_admin_toolbar) when using this theme.

+## Troubleshooting
+Every software has bugs.
+At least if it does more than simply printing out a `Hello World`.
+While we're not able to write bugless software, we can still try to handle bugfixing as smooth as possible.
+So, what do you do when you find a bug in a module, theme or maybe even Drupal core?
+Or if you simply just need a little help?
+Let's try figuring this out in the next sections.

+### Update to the latest stable release
+This step is extremely obvious, but maybe there has been a newer **stable** release of the module since your installation.
+Check if you have the newest stable version of the project, the bug might have been fixed in the meantime.

+### Read the project's description
+The second step might be obvious too but I still want to point it out.
+Everyone is free to contribute to Drupal and while most Drupal-related things happen on Drupal.org itself, there are a few exceptions.
+So read the project's description carefully!
+[Drupal console](https://www.drupal.org/project/console) e.g. chose to handle bug reports/feature requests on GitHub.
+[Drupal commerce](https://www.drupal.org/project/commerce) offers contribution support on [IRC](#get-in-touch-with-the-drupal-community).

+### Issue queue
+Drupal projects normally work with *issue queues* (if nothing else defined), meaning that every project (Drupal core/module/theme/distribution/etc.) has it's own issue queue.
+An issue can be everything from a bug report, task, feature request, support request, or just a plan.
+You can read more about issue queues on [drupal.org](https://www.drupal.org/issue-queue).

+So, if you've found a bug in a project, there's a high chance that the bug was already reported or maybe even fixed.
+On a project's page, search for `All issues` and click on the `x open` (x = number of open issues) link.
+This link will take you to the project's issue queue.

+**Important:** Drupal core is a Drupal project itself.
+It has it's own issue queue and release pages.
+See the Drupal core project's page on [Drupal.org](https://www.drupal.org/project/drupal).

+#### Finding your issue in the queue
+In the issue queue the first thing you want to do, is filtering the issues by a major version.
+If the module has been around since Drupal 6/7/maybe even longer, you're less interested in the legacy issues.
+So change the **Version** filter to e.g. `- 8.x issues -`.

+If you still didn't find your issue, try changing the **Status** from `- Open issues -` to `- Any -`.
+It's possible that the issue has already been fixed but not released yet.

+#### Creating an issue
+If you didn't find your issue, you can create a new one.
+Make sure to be **as precise and specific as possible**.
+Include the exact version of Drupal and the exact module/theme/distribution version.
+Write how to reproduce the bug on a **fresh Drupal installation**.
+Speaking about, you might want to check if the bug also occurs on a fresh Drupal installation with only the needed modules/themes installed.
+Maybe it's a bug that only occurs when certain other modules/themes are installed?

+Keep in mind that many projects are being contributed by developers in their free time.
+A project maintainer might respond very quickly to a new issue but sometimes it can take weeks or even months until you get a reply.
+In the meantime, you can try to get in touch with other Drupal developers who might be able to help you out.
+Check the next sections for more information.

+### Drupal Answers
+As a developer, you probably came around Stack Overflow when trying to fix an issue.
+**Good news:** There's a Stack Exchange for Drupal as well!
+It's called **Drupal Answers**, [have a look](https://drupal.stackexchange.com/).

+### Google
+If you were unlucky finding answers via the issue queue/Drupal Answers, maybe someone wrote a blog post or a tutorial which could help you in solving your issue.
+Now before you go on something like "But Googling is obvious", let me give you **one important tip**:

+- Limit your search results to a specific time frame!

+If you search for a commerce issue for example, the probability is high to find solutions to the Drupal 7 version of it.
+But if you're interested in a solution for the Drupal 8 version, you're better off limiting the search results by e.g. publish date and only show results from the past year on.
+The date limitation is only one thing you can do, there are a lot of articles on how to google efficiently out there, read them!

+### IRC / Slack support
+If you still weren't able to find a solution to your issue, you can write to other Drupal developers via IRC or Slack.
+Check the [Get in touch with the Drupal community](#get-in-touch-with-the-drupal-community) section on how to connect to them.

+When asking for help, keep in mind that it's not self-evident to help many other people in complicated matters.
+Be friendly, try describing your issue as precisely as possible and maybe a good fellow will help you out.

+## Contributing to Drupal
+Are you happy with Drupal and would you like to give back?
+That's **great**!
+There are many different way on how to contribute back.
+You can improve documentation, add translations, create new contrib projects or simply donate.
+Please follow the *Ways to Get Involved* guide on [Drupal.org](https://www.drupal.org/contribute).

+One important tip though: Starting to contribute *can* be a little bit tough and difficult in the beginning.
+If you have the chance to visit A Drupal camp or conference or maybe even just a meetup, try to get some guided help there.
+Some things are a little bit complicated but every experienced Drupal developer will most-likely try in helping you out.
+**Don't** be afraid to ask for help!
+I quote from Drupal:
+> Come for the Code, Stay for the Community.

 ## Video tutorials
 - [Rendering & caching: a journey through the layers](https://www.youtube.com/watch?v=MQGUzubY35I)
 - [Decouple your Twig from PHP and make Frontenders happy!](https://www.youtube.com/watch?v=Z4gMLSD5MAU)